MicroEJ/docs/SDKUserGuide/updateSDKVersion.rst

 ------------------

 Once you have an SDK Distribution installed, you can update the included SDK Version to a newer version.
-SDK versions are uploaded to an Eclipse P2 repository located at https://repository.microej.com/p2/sdk/.

 .. note::